 Hart District Council does not own any council properties but we do provide a housing register for people who want a home from one of the Housing Associations in the Hart District.
-You can apply to join the register by completing our online form at the Hart Homes website.
+You can apply to join the register by completing our online form.

 There is a severe shortage of social housing in the District so it is likely you will have to wait a long time to be offered a property.
 The average waiting times will give you an idea of how long people wait.

 Our Allocations Policy will show you how we prioritise Housing Register applications.
-If you think you might be eligible for a medical assessment then you can contact the Housing Options team for more information.
+If you think you might be eligible for a medical assessment then you can complete the relevant section on your online application form please telephone 01252 774420 or email email@example.com for more information.

-If you are finding it hard to pay your mortgage or facing repossession and have not been able to resolve the situation with your landlord or mortgage lender, or just need some initial advice, contact the Engagement and Support Team.
+If you are finding it hard to pay your mortgage or facing repossession and have not been able to resolve the situation with your landlord or mortgage lender, or just need some initial advice, you can contact the Engagement and Support Team on 01252 774239 or email them at firstname.lastname@example.org.
+Please read our guide Repossession: A 10 Step Guide to keeping your home for more information.

 If you are living in a private rented property the GOV.UK website has lots of information to assist you with queries including repairs, arrears and disputes.

-If you are looking for private rented accommodation you could try contacting:
+If you are looking for private rented accommodation you could try looking for properties through:

 These websites are for information only and not a recommendation from the Council.